ajur/aoc/README.md

 Hello in my solutions for [Advent of Code](https://adventofcode.com/) programming puzzles.

 This is not a reference solutions, or anything like that.
-The code here is not meant to be pretty, particularly performant or in any way special.
+The code here is not meant to be pretty, particularly performant or in any way special (heck, sometimes its stright up bad codding practices you should not use in production ;P ).

 I just like programming puzzles, and learning, so I often combine both.